Hephaestious/Bonsai/README.md

 # Bonsai
-Messenging, VOIP, and File Sharing service using end-to-end encryption
+Messaging, VOIP, and File Sharing service using end-to-end encryption